alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ##### Most recent messages

-Add the following method code to your application:
+Add the following method to your application code:

 ```python
 response = get_all_notifications_iterator(status="sending")